My name is Henry Schiller.

 About me.

 Before coming to Vienna I was a Leverhulme Trust Early Career Fellow at the University of Sheffield, and before that a McDonnell postdoctoral fellow in Philosophy-Neuroscience-Psychology at Washington University in St. Louis.
-I did my Ph.D. at the University of Texas at Austin under the supervision of Josh Dever and Mark Sainsbury.
+I did my Ph.D. at the University of Texas at Austin with Josh Dever and Mark Sainsbury.
+I am the Speech Acts area editor for PhilPapers.

 Papers in progress or under review (email for drafts).

-- A paper about the role of imperatives in raitonal decision making (revise and resubmit).
+- A paper about the role of imperatives in raitonal decision making (r&r at Linguistics and Philosophy).

 - A paper about the difference between rational learning and arational attitude change (under review).

-- A paper about creativite desiring, and the role of desire in second-person/relational ethics (under review).
+- A paper about creativite desiring, and the role of desire in second-person/relational ethics.

 - A paper with Josh Dever about the normativity of Jeffrey Conditionalization.